-A student's academic record may indicate potential scholastic difficulties at WJU and the student may be accepted on "Academic Support".
-Following are the academic support strategies for First-time Freshmen and for Transfers:
+A student's academic record may indicate potential scholastic difficulties at Jessup and the student may be accepted on Academic Support.
+Following are the academic support strategies for first-time freshmen and for transfers:

-First-Time Freshman:
+First-Time Freshmen:

-Under academic support acceptance, there are necessary requirements to facilitate your success:
+Under academic support acceptance, there are necessary requirements to facilitate success:

-- During your first year at WJU, you will be required to enter into our Freshman Academy which will include valuable tools such as a dedicated academic support professional to come along side and a specific course rooted in strengthening personal and academic success. - You will be assigned a prescribed set of courses according to your individual graduation plan (15 semester unit maximum). - You are required to achieve minimum satisfactory academic progress towards graduation, in accordance with the catalog with which you enter Jessup, in order to continue attendance.
+- During the first year at Jessup, the student will be required to enter into our Freshman Academy which will include valuable tools such as a dedicated academic support professional to come along side and a specific course rooted in strengthening personal and academic success. - The student will be assigned a prescribed set of courses according to the individual graduation plan (15 semester unit maximum). - The student is required to achieve minimum satisfactory academic progress towards graduation, in accordance with the catalog with which the student entered Jessup, in order to continue attendance.

-Confirmation of your admission, by submitting your enrollment deposit, is your covenant to fully and faithfully commit to the requirements of the Freshman Academy program.
+Confirmation of admission by submitting the enrollment deposit is the covenant to fully and faithfully commit to the requirements of the Freshman Academy program.